GabeScott/standard-works-vault/General Conference/1977 October - “She Stretcheth Out Her Hand to the Poor”.md

 There is a reservoir of talented women who are not overburdened with family obligations or with Church callings who can give of their time to rewarding voluntary service—service that can be the means of improving society, or lifting the level of community morality—and at the same time underscore the welfare principle of service.
 This is their opportunity to broaden their scope of service—not only to their “own,” but to their non-Church neighbors as well.

-Through the scriptures we are admonished by the Lord to be “anxiously engaged in a good cause.”
-(D&C 58:27.)
+Through the scriptures we are admonished by the Lord to be “anxiously engaged in a good cause.” ([[D&C 58.27|D&C 58:27]].)
 Almost every woman can find appropriate ways of serving in good causes.
 A mother with a family of school-age children may feel the best way to serve her community is by becoming involved in the improvement of the schools her children attend or by making her family aware of good causes in the community and appropriate ways in which they can become involved, such as in the president’s National Family Week.

 Only when a woman understands the importance and the enrichment of service and evaluates her opportunities—neither making excuses to avoid service nor overextending herself unwisely—can she enjoy the promised blessings of service as she follows the example of the “virtuous woman,” as “she stretcheth out her hand to the poor, yea, she reacheth forth her hands to the needy.”

 It is my prayer that women may, with discernment, minister to the poor and needy—even to the poor in spirit—and serve them well, in the name of Jesus Christ.
 Amen.